100% Satisfaction Guaranteed

 STEP 7: Screen the suspect’s health.

-STEP 8: Get information that may be relevant to charges (ex. gang involvement).
+STEP 8: Get information relevant to charges (ex., gang involvement).

 STEP 9: Take a DNA sample.

-While things can vary based on some states, this is the typical process that people arrested and the police go through to create a criminal record for the arrested person.
+While things can vary between states, this is the typical process that people arrested, and the police go through to create a criminal record for the arrested person.
 These procedures are done before sending the person to jail.

-As mentioned earlier, mugshots are important because they help the police and other law enforcement agencies identify persons.
-Such photographs of arrested persons make it easier for criminal victims, the public, and investigators to identify the person.
-Instead of having to think of descriptive adjectives to describe the person’s physical appearance, people can refer to the photographic record of the person.
+As mentioned earlier, mugshots are important because they help the police and other law enforcement agencies identify people.
+Photographs of arrested people make it easier for criminal victims, the public, and investigators to identify them.
+People can refer to the person’s photographic record instead of using descriptive adjectives to describe the person’s physical appearance.

-The camera used to take mugshots also captures small identifying details of alleged persons, such as moles or facial scars.
-These things tend to be taken for granted, so mug shots can come in handy in pointing these small details out.
+The camera that takes mugshots also captures small identifying details of alleged persons, such as moles or facial scars.
+These things tend to be taken for granted, so mugshots can come in handy in pointing out these small details.

-Mugshots also capture the physical condition of a person.
-Because these are photos, investigators can see if the alleged person had any injuries or wounds during the course of booking.
-These small details could be important when the police use unlawful forces or if the suspect had been part of a quarrel before the arrest and booking.
+Mugshots also capture a person’s physical condition.
+Because these photos allow investigators to see if the alleged person had any injuries or wounds during the booking, these small details could be important when the police use unlawful force or if the suspect was involved in a quarrel before the arrest and booking.

 Once the booking process is complete, the mug shot becomes part of the police and booking records.
 The master record needs to contain a photographic record so that law enforcement agencies would have an easier time when they need to use it.

 Mugshots are taken as part of the booking process before the actual trial.
-This fact is important because it means that all arrested people, guilty or not, have to get police photographs taken.
+This fact is important because it means that all arrested people, guilty or not, must have police photographs taken.

 Thus, not all persons in the mugshot are proven guilty.
 The alleged person can be proven innocent later on.
 However, the criminal and booking records will remain because the person had a case of arrest.

-Though public records are visible to the public eye, there is more to what makes a record public.
+Though public records are visible, there is more to what makes a record public.
 In legal terms, public records are records that the government or public agencies keep.

-Considering how mugshots are kept by the police and law enforcement agencies, they are indeed held by public agencies.
+Considering how the police and law enforcement agencies keep mugshots, they are indeed held by public agencies.
 This reality means that mugshots are public records.

 Both government agencies and private companies have made mugshots and criminal records available and accessible online.